BlueGreenMagick/sync-excel-with-anki/README.md

 # Anki Excel Sync

-## Requirements:
+## Note:
-Spreadsheet software that can edit .xlsx files (Microsoft Excel files) Notes **cannot** have more than two tags with selected super-tag.
+Supports only .xlsx files and its derivatives (Microsoft Excel files) Notes **cannot** have more than two tags with selected super-tag.
 (Super-tag is the top-most level of hierarchical tags.
 Super-tag of tag `science::physics::var` would be `science`)
+If there are formulas, the formula itself will be seen as values, not computed values.

 ## How To Use:
 This add-on batch syncs all excel files in a directory, and its corresponding cards in anki.